Long range weather forecast

 This long range forecast for the UK is updated once a month.
 Using the latest long range data from the NCEP and then run through custom software here at Netweather it is on the cutting edge of technology for long range weather forecasting.
 It is important to bear in mind that forecasting at this range is still in its infancy so can effectively be considered experimental.

-December Air Pressure
+September Air Pressure

-January Air Pressure
+October Air Pressure

-Subscribers to Netweather Extra can access daily and weekly detailed long range forecast updates from the CFS model.
+Subscribers to Netweather Extra can access daily and weekly detailed long range forecast updates and charts.

 The long range weather forecast displayed on this page is based on data from the Climate Forecast System from the NCEP (USA), run out to 9 months in advance and are updated once a month.
 The raw data is sent daily to Netweather, our systems then average and further process that data to produce the forecast you see below.
-The average figures you see on the forecast are not the standard 1971 to 2000 figures you may often see, instead they are rolling averages, currently from the period 1980-2008.
+The average figures you see on the forecast are not the standard 1971 to 2000 figures you may often see, instead they are rolling averages, currently from the period 1981-2010.